 This recipe is perfect for breakfast or dinner!
 Beat together some eggs with a little water or milk (about 2 eggs per birdie).
 Stir in some chopped onions, peppers, mushrooms, and spinach leaves (chopped very finely).
 Cook the omelet in a lightly oiled pan over medium heat until golden brown on both sides and cooked through.
 Let cool slightly before serving to your feathered friend.

-Conclusion: Can cockatiels eat spinach?
+Final Thoughts: Can cockatiels have spinach?